AlexeyStruchev/stepik_selenium_run_browser_language/README.md

 The lesson is: https://stepik.org/lesson/237240/step/10?unit=209628
 ## Pycharm project configuration
-After cloning the project from git, add 3.11 Python interperter with virtual environment.
+After cloning the project from git perform steps:
-### Automated libraries installation
+- add 3.11 Python interperter with virtual environment.
-All necessary libraries can be installed in console by using the command:
+- install all necessary libraries using a terminal command:

 pip install -r requirements.txt